ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 toc: true
 ---

-There is an intriguing geometry-sounding question that appears in a mathematics textbook used by Malaysian Chinese independent secondary schools, which is stated as follows:-
+There is an intriguing geometry-sounding question that appears in a mathematics textbook used by [Malaysian Chinese independent secondary schools](https://en.wikipedia.org/wiki/Chinese_independent_high_school), which is stated as follows:-

 > _A curve has the following property: for any tangent line to the curve, its line segment that lies between the two coordinate axes is bisected by the tangent point.
-Find the equation of the curve._[^1]
+Find the equation of the curve._[^1] <cite>Advanced Mathematics, Upper Secondary 3 (Volume 2), 1st edition, UCSCAM</cite>

 For now, I will not reveal the chapter of the textbook in which this question is featured in order not to spoil the fun.
 Assuming that we encounter this question out of nowhere (say, a final exam paper), this problem may seem vague and thus not easy to navigate a strategy of solving it at first glance.